Who we are

 Diocesan resources & ministries

-The organization and ministries within the Diocesan Centre reflect the mandate of Diocesan Council and the committees of Synod and Council.
+The organization and ministries within the Diocesan Centre reflect the mandate of Synod Council and its committees.

 Two of Canada’s finest Anglican theological institutions lie within the Diocese.
 Both are members of the Toronto School of Theology, an ecumenical centre for theological education in the University of Toronto.